bvbohnen/X4_Customizer/README.md

   * Check_Extension

     Checks an extension for xml diff patch errors and dependency errors.
-Performs two passes: scheduling this extension as early as possible (after its dependencies), and as late as possible (after all other extensions that can go before it).
 Problems are printed to the console.
 Returns True if no errors found, else False.

   * Write_To_Extension